CaseyLeask/simple-elasticsearch-javascript/README.md

 I'm exploiting elasticsearch dynamic mappings to do this while still giving fast results to queries.
 The exception to this is the relations between the data-sets, since there isn't a way to programmatically link, for example `ticket.submitter_id` to `users`, without establishing that link somewhere.
 Since the fields can be dynamic, but known when beginning console interaction, I made the 'Enter Search Term' list be an auto-suggest of available fields, updated on the fly based on user input.
+The tabular format presented makes it hard to share, reuse and aggregate results over time, a requirement I've seen very often.
+I made the response valid JSON.
+I chose JSON over CSV because of the nested nature of the results leads to better display with JSON.

 # Shortcomings
 We're dropping the indexes and re-creating them every time the application starts.